Admissions & Enrollment

 How does certification for VA education benefits work?

-Howard University follows a two-step certification process (mandated by law).
+Howard University follows a dual or two-step certification process (mandated by law).
 After each certification, the student will be sent an email to the email address(es) provided by the VA system.

 - Students will be certified before the beginning of the semester to ensure that the first payment is paid on time.
 Early certification will also ensure that students receiving Chapter 33 benefits will receive their book stipend and students using Chapter 31 will have access to their book voucher early.
 Students will receive a certification email from the VA system once they are certified.